mfrances17/keycloak-admin-ui/.github/pull_request_template.md

 ## Checklist:

 - [ ] Code has been tested locally by PR requester
-- [ ] Changes have been successfully verified by another team member
 - [ ] User-visible strings are using the react-i18next framework (useTranslation)
 - [ ] Help has been implemented
-- [ ] Storybook has been added
 - [ ] axe report has been run and resulting a11y issues have been resolved
 - [ ] Unit tests have been created/updated
 - [ ] Formatting has been performed via prettier/eslint